-Join Richard Harrington for an in-depth discussion in this video Photomatix Pro and color management, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Photomatix Pro and color management, part of Learning Photomatix Pro.

 …As you work in Photomatix Pro, you could take…complete control over the color profile that you're using.…And this will help you, if you're going to be working…with an expanded gamma, that's often typical with HDR images.…Let me show you the process again.
 I'm going to load a single photo here.…And let's just start with the raw file.
 I'll click Open.…We'll reduce the noise a bit.
 This is a night time photo.…And, notice I have the ability to control the white balance, of course.…This allows you to adjust the raw file, have it automatically balance,…work with what was the camera settings, or choose from a preset.…

 Additionally, you have color space.
 Now, sRGB is not used as often these days,…but sometimes is used for monitor color.…Adobe RGB is the most common for most people working.…However, many photographers enjoy working with ProPhoto RGB.…This is going to give you some greater flexibility.…But, you'll need to work with your printer to decide if he or she can support this.…Or if you're doing your own printing,…

 This course was created and produced by Rich Harrington.
 We're honored to host this material in our library.